SchwarzSchlange/Wundern-Game-Engine/README.md

 When you want to create a new script use ScriptTemplate.cs in scripts folder then copy the content of it

+From Gif It seems slow but because of the video :)
 ![](https://github.com/SchwarzSchlange/Wundern-Game-Engine/blob/master/overvie.gif)

 ## Features